bbalganjjm/natural_js/html/naturaljs/template/documents/template-guide_en_US.md

 ...
 ```

-##2.
-Starts with "c." - Communicator(N.comm) declaration
+## 2. Starts with "c." - Communicator(N.comm) declaration

-All [Communicator(N.comm)](#html/naturaljs/refr/refr0203.html) that communicate with the server can be defined as member variables of the Controller object.
-If you pre-declare Communicator, you can check the flow of data at a glance and apply AOP to the declared Communicators.
+Any [Communicator(N.comm)](#html/naturaljs/refr/refr0203.html) that communicates with the server can be declared as a member variable of the Controller object.
+If you pre-declare Communicator, If you declare a Communicator in advance, you can check the data flow at a glance and apply AOP to the declared Communicator.
-The initial property name of N.comm can be used in combination as follows.
+The property names of the Controller object declared as Communicator can be used in combination as follows.

 ```
 "c.{serviceName}" : function() {